-Tips for getting the best photos
+Tips for best photos

-Impressive, professional photos will communicate that you care about your property AND your guests’ experience at your property.
+Professional photos will communicate that you care about your property AND your guests’ experience at your property.

 - Take the photos during the day, open all blinds and curtains so you can take advantage of natural light.

 - Professional photogs usually turn all the lights on.

 - If the room is naturally dark or you have dark walls turn on the TV – it will break up the heaviness of dark colored walls.